Less is More: DocString Compression in Code Generation: Evaluation

 \subsection{RQ2: What is the effectiveness of our proposed {\tool} in other program languages?
 (Generalization Capability)}

 Considering that the datasets chosen in RQ1 are all in Python, to explore the generalizability of {\tool}, we select four other programming languages, i.e., C++, Go, Java, JavaScript in the HumanEval-X~\cite{zheng2023codegeex} dataset for our experiments.

+Our choice of HumanEval-X is primarily driven by the status quo.
+At present, most publicly available code generation datasets for non-Python languages are variants of HumanEval, as it has become a \textit{de facto} benchmark in the field.
+While we acknowledge that using variations of a single dataset might introduce potential biases, HumanEval-X represents one of the few comprehensive, well-validated multilingual code generation benchmarks available to the research community.

 Since these four datasets share DocString with HumanEval, we directly migrate the compressed DocString obtained for HumanEval in RQ1 to these datasets.
 The detailed experimental results are shown in Table~\ref{tab:RQ2}.

-The results reveal that {\tool} maintains its superior performance across all four programming languages when compared to baseline methods (e.g., Random compression, SelectiveContext, and LLMLingua2).
+The results reveal that {\tool} maintains its superior performance across all four programming languages when compared to baseline methods (e.g., Random compression, SelectiveContext and LLMLingua2).
 Despite the structural and syntactical differences among these languages, {\tool} consistently achieves higher performance metrics, demonstrating its generalization ability to retain the critical information in DocStrings.

 Notably, in the C++ and Java datasets, {\tool} significantly outperformed other methods by maintaining closer alignment with the uncompressed baseline, indicating that its approach to token importance and compression strategy is not tightly coupled to any specific programming language.
 The JavaScript dataset, which tends to have more varied DocString usage, still saw considerable gains with {\tool}, reinforcing its versatility.
 The Go dataset showed a similar trend, where {\tool} consistently outperformed the baselines and adapted well to the more concise and functionally focused nature of Go's syntax.